This article describes general procedures that you can use

 - Restart the computer.

-arrow keys to select Safe Mode, and then press ENTER.
+the ARROW keys to select Safe Mode, and then press ENTER.

 If the computer shuts down correctly when it is in safe

 mode, repeat steps 1 through 4 to restart the computer in safe mode, and then

 go to step 6 and follow the remaining steps of this procedure to troubleshoot